QBobWatson/ipe2tikz/README.md

   file.
 (This happens, for instance, when using symbolic colors defined by `xcolor` in cmyk, and defined in `tikz.isy` or another stylesheet in rgb.)

-+ The `textstretch` attribute of text objects is not currently available to ipelets.
-Text using `textstretch` may not export at the correct scaling factor.

 + TikZ's math is done by TeX, so it suffers from some inaccuracy, and all numbers have to be kept rather small.
 Crazy coordinate transformations may push the limits of what it can do.